 Why Do Heirs Fight?

 Unfortunately, family fights can become one ugly outcome of poor estate planning.
 Many clients believe that financial transfers are the key are to focus on.
 It turns out that for many people money is not the most important issue.
-According to a recent Wall Street Journal article, personal keepsakes, family stories and last wishes all take precedence over money.
-As a result, these areas should be carefully address within your estate planning.
+According to a recent Wall Street Journal article, personal keepsakes, family stories, and last wishes all take precedence over money.
+As a result, these areas should be carefully addressed within your estate planning.

 Actions You Can Take Now

 1) Be Transparent in the Present

 While you have the opportunity, it is important to have conversations about your wishes and keepsakes.
 Parents can have these conversations both individually and as a group.
 Sorting out issues beforehand and being transparent can diffuse potential problems.
 You may want to consider having a family summit where you can address some of your wishes and concerns.